 If you want to see how budget travel is done, check out his site, and definitely check out his book!

 Earl is one of the top travel bloggers in the world and has written a few books to share his expertise.
 He has some specific knowledge (i.e an entire book!) about working on cruise ships, as well.
 If you are seriously considering long-term budget travel then his books are worth picking up.
 He even offers a money-back guarantee — that's how certain he is about the value of his advice.
 Check out his blog for some great tips and tricks, too.

 Online forums can be an awesome secondary resource when it comes to travel.
 There you can ask your own questions and fill in any blanks your travel guide (or the above books) may have left.
 Not only that, they are great communities to be a part of, full of other travellers and vagabonds like yourself who just love talking travel and sharing stories from the road.

 This is a HUGE forum with TONS of information.
 Often too much, actually.
 With so many members and topics and threads it can be hard to find what you are looking for here.
 Nevertheless, if you are at a loss for information give it a gander and you might just find what you need.
+For obscure questions, this is a great place to look.
 It can sometimes take a while to sift through the thousands of topics and replies, but the forums are a great place to get a specific question answered.
 If you can't find an answer in your guidebook, check here.

 I'm the Forum Manager here so it must be a pretty rad place, right?
 NM's Community Forums are one the better up-and-coming travel forums.
 There is a great community with knowledgable members who are always happy to help out where they can.
 Wondering about trains in Poland?
 Not sure how many days to spend in Malta?
 Ask away!
 You'll be sure to get the answer you need...plus, I'm there.
 Double win!